A tip of the hat to Diane Haddad at Genealogy Insider for giving me the idea for this article.

 These days there’s a lot in the news about Twitter.
 Some of you might be tempted to dismiss it as a fad and of little value to you as a personal historian.
-I’ve been using Twitter for awhile and see its potential.
+Well I’ve been using Twitter for several months now and I see it’s potential for some real opportunities.
 Here are eight reasons why I think you should give it a try:

 - Expand your network.
 Open up to a whole new group of personal and family historians.
 Go to the search box on Twitter and enter “family stories” or “life stories”.
 All kinds of folks will pop up who have some connection to these topics.
 When you’ve found some people to follow, check out who they’re following.
 You might want to follow some of these people as well.